Sergi Palencia: Saint-Étienne

 On 5 July 2019, Palencia joined Saint-Étienne for a fee of €2 million, with an additional €1 million in variables.
 Barcelona maintained 20% of his future transfer fee.
 On his debut on 1 September, a 1–0 loss at Marseille, he sprained his right ankle under a challenge from Jordan Amavi and was ruled out for six weeks.

 On 28 September 2020, Palencia returned to Spain and its second division after agreeing to a one-year loan deal with Leganés.
 The following July, after playoff defeat to nearby Rayo Vallecano, his loan was extended for another year; he was out of Saint-Étienne manager Claude Puel's plans and the French club needed to balance the books.

 Los Angeles FC

-On 2 February 2023, Palencia joined Major League Soccer club Los Angeles FC, reunited him with former Saint-Étienne teammate Denis Bouanga.
+On 2 February 2023, Palencia joined Major League Soccer club Los Angeles FC on a two-year deal with the option for a third, reuniting him with former Saint-Étienne teammate Denis Bouanga.
+He made his debut on 12 March, starting in a 4–0 home win over the New England Revolution.

+On 25 February 2025 Palencia was accused of using discriminatory language by Colorado Rapids defender Chidozie Awaziem during the second leg of the 2025 Concacaf Champions Cup match between the teams.
+On 4 March 2025 Concacaf released a statement saying "Following a thorough review of the match officials’ reports, available match footage and audios, and the respective positions of both clubs, the Concacaf Disciplinary Committee has cleared Los Angeles FC player Sergi Palencia of any discriminatory action.", going on to say, "it is clear to the Committee that the word reported by the Colorado Rapids in its official position to Concacaf was not used.